mclarenhao/spiror/README.md

       };

-   So I wanna provide an easy-OOP script language to enhance the standard javascript programing language.
+   So I wanna provide an easy-OOP script language to enhance the standard javascript programing language.  spiror programing language features as below:

+# Strongly OOP as java style